 Different architectures support different instruction sets:

-- ARMv8-A processors in AArch64 state execute A64 instructions. - ARMv8-A processors in AArch32 state, as well as ARMv7 and earlier A- and R- profile processors execute A32 (formerly ARM) and T32 (formerly Thumb) instructions. - M-profile processors execute T32 (formerly Thumb) instructions.
+- Armv8-A processors in AArch64 state execute A64 instructions. - Armv8-A processors in AArch32 state, in addition to Armv7 and earlier A- and R- profile processors execute A32 and T32 instructions. - M-profile processors execute T32 instructions.